lukelike1001/TravelPlanner_finetune/README.md

 ## ⚠️Warnings

-We release our evaluation scripts to foster innovation and aid the development of new methods.
+The evaluation scripts to foster innovation and aid the development of new methods.
 We encourage the use of evaluation feedback in training set, such as implementing reinforcement learning techniques, to enhance learning.
 However, we strictly prohibit any form of cheating in the validation and test sets to uphold the fairness and reliability of the benchmark's evaluation process.
 We reserve the right to disqualify results if we find any of the following violations:

 1. Reverse engineering of our dataset, which includes, but is not limited to:
    - Converting our natural language queries in the test set to structured formats (e.g., JSON) for optimization and unauthorized evaluation.